How to make log structures: Introduction

-These data are subject to compatibility conditions that are spelled out in Definition~\ref{dfn:generic_toroidal} below; the most important requirement is that the fans $\Sigma_\eta$ in the lattices $M_\eta$ are the stalks of a sheaf of fans on $Y$ in the Zariski topology.
-The lattices $M_\eta$ are the stalks of a sheaf $\shM$ of abelian groups on $Y$ in the Zariski topology, called the \emph{relative ghost sheaf} of the gtc space.
+These data are subject to compatibility conditions that are spelled out in Definition~\ref{dfn:ggtc_space} below: the most important requirement is that the lattices $M_\eta$ are the stalks of a sheaf (in the Zariski topology) $\shM$ of abelian groups on $Y$, called the \emph{relative ghost sheaf} of the \ggtc{} space, and that the fans $\Sigma_\eta$ in the lattices $M_\eta$ are the stalks of a sheaf of fans.

-In the paper we always assume that $Y$ is \emph{viable}: a technical condition that can be ignored in this informal discussion and that is stated in Definition~\ref{dfn:viable_gtc}.
+In the paper we always assume that $Y$ is \emph{viable}: a technical condition that can be ignored in this informal discussion and that is stated in Definition~\ref{dfn:viability}.

-Given a viable toroidal crossing space $Y$, we now summarise the construction of the sheaf $\shLS_Y$.
+Given a viable \ggtc{} space $Y$, we now summarise the construction of the sheaf $\shLS_Y$.